-(from the work by Frantisek Mainus)
+(largely from the work by Frantisek Mainus)

-The history of the numbering of Stalag VIIIB can cause confusion for anyone seeking information on Second World War prisoners held in “Stalag VIIIB”.
+The history of the numbering of Stalag VIIIB can cause confusion for anyone seeking information on Second World War prisoners held in 'Stalag VIIIB'.
 The camp at Lamsdorf was numbered Stalag VIIIB from early in the war.
 Many thousands of prisoners passed through this camp.
+In 1941 a separate camp, Stalag VIIIF was set up close by to house the Soviet and Polish prisoners.
 In May 1941 a camp numbered Stalag VIIID was set up at Teschen (Cesky Tesin), on the Polish/Czech border.
-(On this site there were old buildings which were used in World War I as a hospital.
-The Czechoslovakian army later used the buildings and in 1938 the Polish army used them.
-In September 1939 the German army occupied Cesky Tesin and used the site as garages for military vehicles).
-This Stalag, together with its Arbeitskommandos, was responsible for housing about 7000 prisoners, mainly French, but also Belgian and Yuogslavian with a few British.
+On this site there were old buildings which were used in the first World War as a hospital.
+The Czechoslovak army later used the buildings and in 1938 the Polish army used them.
+In September 1939 the German army occupied Cesky Tesin and used the site as garages for military vehicles.
+This Stalag, together with its Working Parties (Arbeitskommandos) was responsible for housing about 7,000 prisoners, mainly French, but also Belgian and Yuogslavian with a few British.

 Timetable of name changes:

-May 1941: Stalag VIIID established at Teschen.
+1941: Stalag VIIIF was established at Lamsdorf and Stalag VIIID was established at Teschen.